jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 using the tip of it to mute the 3rd string:
 `x42x1x`.

-Try playing the chord tones in order,
-`R-b3-5-R`,
-starting with the fingers in `x421xx`, and then slightly pulling the first finger from the 3rd string to the 2nd string to play the top root note, ending up in `x42x1x`.

 In this grip, we're no longer playing the fifth of the chord.
 But having the bass in the root, the minor third (making it a minor chord),